 Fortunately, Facebook has a number of specialized forms for common issues or questions that can be accessed by anybody.
 Such forms include payments support for any issues with paying for ads, copyright report to report content that violates or infringes on your copyright, and trademark report to report alleged infringements on your trademarks.

-If your issues don’t aren’t suitable for the forms mentioned above, there’s a more generic form you can use which we’ll cover next.
+For issues not covered in the forms above, there’s a more generic form you can use.